davidsolsonapuertas/davidsolsonapuertas/README.md

 <br />

-I'm currently more active on my <a href="https://github.com/davidsolsonap">secondary GitHub account!</a>
+Also find me on <a href="https://github.com/davidsolsonap">secondary GitHub account!</a>

 ### 🙋🏼‍ About me: